Hsins-Learn/Building-a-Recommendation-System-with-Python-Machine-Learning-and-AI/Project 01 - Popularity-Based Recommendation Systems/README.md

-# 01 - Popularity-based Recommendation Systems
+# 01 - Popularity-Based Recommendation Systems

-**Popularity-based Recommendation Systems** offer a very primitive form of collaborative filtering, where items are recommended to users based on how popular those items are among other users.
+**Popularity-Based Recommendation Systems** offer a very primitive form of collaborative filtering, where items are recommended to users based on how popular those items are among other users.

 In this section, we are going to build a Popularity-based Recommendation Systems to recommend the places by taking a count of the number of raints that were given to eat.
 We assumpt that: